-COURT OF APPEALS' II.
-THE RULING CIVILIAN GRANTING CONTRACTORS CATEGORICAL CIVIL LAW IMMUNITY FOR "COMBATANT ACTIVITIES" FAILS TO APPRECIATE THE SIGNIFICANCE OF THE CHAIN OF MILITARY COMMAND AND CREATES Α DANGEROUS GAP IN ACCOUNTABILITY FOR UNLAWFUL ACTIVITY, INCLUDING TORTURE.
+II.
+GRANTING CIVILIAN CONTRACTORS CATEGORICAL CIVIL LAW IMMUNITY FOR "COMBATANT ACTIVITIES" FAILS TO APPRECIATE THE SIGNIFICANCE OF THE MILITARY CHAIN OF COMMAND AND CREATES DANGEROUS A GAP IN ACCOUNTABILITY FOR UNLAWFUL ACTIVITY, INCLUDING TORTURE.

-Membership in the U.S. Armed Forces carries it significant privileges but also heavy with obligations, foremost among them being respect for the law of war and for the military chain of command.
+Membership in the U.S. Armed Forces carries with it significant privileges but also heavy obligations, foremost among them respect for the law of war and for the military chain of command.
 These cornerstones of the modern American Armed Forces reflect a culture and tradition that demands rigorous training, discipline and accountability.
-But private military contractors, by contrast, are no more than corporate entities, whose activities are governed only by contractual relationships with the military and who are primarily accountable to private shareholders.
-Because they are not subjected to the same standards of accountability as are members of the military, private contractors do not merit the immunity afforded to sovereign governmental entities, now provided to them by the decision of the court of appeals.
+Private military contractors, by contrast, are corporate entities, whose activities are governed only by contractual relationships with the military and who are primarily accountable to private shareholders.

+Because they are not subjected to the same standards of accountability as are members of the military, private contractors do not merit the immunity afforded to sovereign governmental entities.

-A. Civilian Contractors, Unlike Members of the U.S. Armed Forces, Are Not Subject to a System of Discipline, Training and Accountability, Which Is at the Core of the Military Chain of Command.
+A. Civilian Contractors, Unlike Members of the U.S. Armed Forces, Are Not Subject to a System of Discipline, Training and Accountability Which Is at the Core of the Military Chain of Command.

 All members of the U.S. Armed Forces adhere to a strict chain of command.
-At the top of the chain is the constitutionally mandated-and long-standing tradition-of civilian control of the military.
+At the top of the chain is the constitutionally mandated - and long-standing tradition of - civilian control of the military.
 See U.S. Const. art.
 I, §8 (congressional power to declare war); art.
 II, §2 (President of United States is "commander in chief" of the Army and Navy).
-At the lower end of the chain, soldiers are subject to an elaborate system of discipline and training that obligates them to follow the commands of superior officers upon pain of punishment or discharge.
+At the lower end of the chain, soldiers are subject to an elaborate system of discipline and training which obligates them to follow the commands of superior officers upon pain of punishment or discharge.
 See United States v.
 Brown, 348 U.S. 110, 112 (1954) (recognizing the "peculiar and special relationship of the soldier to his superiors").

-As this Court has recognized, the military imposes "overriding demands of discipline and duty," Burns v.
+As the Supreme Court has recognized, the military imposes "overriding demands of discipline and duty," Burns v.
 Wilson, 346 U.S. 137, 140 (1953), which become especially "imperative in combat," Chappell v.
 Wallace, 462 U.S. 296, 300 (1983).
 Over the centuries, a unique "hierarchical structure of discipline and obedience to command . . . wholly different from civilian patterns" has developed, which ensures that combatant activities are performed in accordance with the law of war.
 Id.

 Specifically, soldiers who disobey orders, unlike civilian contractors who may accompany soldiers on the field, are routinely subject to discipline and punishment under the Uniform Code of Military Justice ("UCMJ"), art.
 90, 10 U.S.C. § 890.
-Indeed, eleven of the soldiers involved in the torture of prisoners at Abu Ghraib have been convicted by courts-martial for offenses ranging from dereliction of duty to assault.
-Ben Nuckols, Abu Ghraib Probe Didn't Go Far Enough, ARMY TIMES, Jan.
-13, 2008; Eric Schmitt & Kate Zernike, Abuse Convictions in the Abu Ghraib Prison Abuse Cases.
-Ordered by Date, N.Y.
+Thus, for example, eleven of the soldiers involved in the torture of prisoners at Abu Ghraib have been convicted by courts-martial for offenses ranging from dereliction of duty to assault.
+Ben Nuckols, Abu Ghraib Probe Didn't Go Far Enough, Army Times, Jan.
+13, 2008; Eric Schmitt & Kate Zernike, Abuse Convictions in the Abu Ghraib Prison Abuse Cases, Ordered by Date, N.Y.
 Times, Mar.
 22, 2006.
 Between October 2001 and March 2006, 251 officers and enlisted soldiers were punished in some fashion for mistreating prisoners.
-Eric Schmitt, Iraq Abuse Trial Is Again Limited to Lower Ranks, N.Y.
+Eric Schmitt, Iraq Abuse Trial is Again Limited to Lower Ranks, N.Y.
 Times, Mar.
-23, 2006.
-Likewise, the military has sanctioned officers administratively, by reassignment or even demotion.
+23, Likewise, the military has sanctioned officers administratively, by 2006. reassignment or even demotion.
 Id.
-But significantly, the military simply cannot exercise the same authority over Respondents' employees because it lacks the legal authority to do so.
+But significantly, the military simply cannot exercise the same authority over Defendants' employees because it lacks the legal authority to do so.